DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/api.md

 # API

 The PERSCOM.io API is the backbone that allows PERSCOM.io to function and deliver the services you've come to enjoy.
-The API also allow you to integrate your PERSCOM.io data with third-party services and applications.
+The API also allows you to integrate your PERSCOM.io data with third-party services and applications.

 An API, or Application Programming Interface, is a set of protocols, tools, and standards for building software applications.
 APIs define